marcoso96/DeepOPT/paper.md

 # Use cases

-We present three parallel tomography use cases for the napari-tomodl plugin:
+We present three parallel beam tomography use cases for the napari-tomodl plugin:

-1. Optical projection tomography (OPT)
+1. \textbf{Optical projection tomography} (OPT)
 Projection data of wild-type zebrafish (Danio rerio) at 5 days post fertilisation were obtained using a 4x magnification objective.
 Using a rotatory cylinder, transmitted projections images were acquired with an angle step of 1 degree.
 The acquired projections have 2506x768 pixels with a resolution of 1.3 μm per pixel [@bassi2015optical].
 These projections were resampled to have a resolution of 627 × 192 pixels in order to reduce the computational complexity. of the training phase.
 2. High resolution X-ray parallel tomography (X-ray CT).